Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

 - Changes the title screen music and loading text to be the ones from base game.

-- Installs [dgVoodoo2](https://github.com/dege-diosg/dgVoodoo2) and [dxvk](https://github.com/doitsujin/dxvk) to improve compatiblity and performance.
+- Installs [dxvk](https://github.com/doitsujin/dxvk) to improve compatiblity and performance.

 - Installs the 'TS2-Extender' created by [Lazy Duchess](https://www.tumblr.com/lazyduchess).